OlaezB/SalesTaxesSystem/README.md

 # Design
 This solution incorporates next features:
-  - Configuration: Configuration can be incorporated from files ('appsettings.json', 'appsettings.production.json'), and from environment variables also.
+  - Configuration: Configuration can be incorporated from files ('appsettings.json', 'appsettings.production.json'), and from environment variables as well.
   - Logging: Serilog has been added and configured to log into a text file ('log.text') rolling it every day.
   - Dependency Injection: DI pattern has been implemented to have a loosely coupled design in the solution, making it easier to mantain, extend and test.
   - Test Cases: Unit testing of main functionality has been added using the testing framework xUnit.